chadvanderbilt/ITMIO/README.md

 All data and libraries are loaded through prepare_data.R so to use own data, the path to files must be manually mapped in prepare_data.R file.
 Prepare data is ran for all subsequent scripts and executed from source after being updated.

-Executable in the package are use for statistics and generating all figures in manuscript, listed alphabetically:
+Executable in the package are used for statistics and generating all figures in manuscript, listed alphabetically:

 1. "descriptive.R" generates descriptive statistics of cohorts as tables.